 The radiant efficiency of excimer lamps can easily reach values of several tens of percent, depending on the excimer species used, but also on details like gas pressure, power density and electrode geometry.
 The achieved efficiency values are quite favorable in comparison to those of competing technologies.

 With the common dielectric barrier discharge lamps, lifetimes of several thousand hours are achievable.
 However, particularly for lamps with a relatively short emission wavelength, there may be a degradation of transparency of the envelope glass (and thus the light output) due to the formation of color centers.

 Applications of Excimer Lamps

 Excimer lamps are used in various industries where short-wavelength ultraviolet light is required.
-For example, they are useful for printing processes, photolithography, UV curing of adhesives, surface cleaning and laser surface modification, ozone generation and sterilization (disinfection).
+For example, they are useful for printing processes, photolithography, UV curing of optical adhesives, surface cleaning and laser surface modification, ozone generation and sterilization (disinfection).
 Often, photochemical processes induced by the ultraviolet light are exploited.
 In some cases, the deactivation of germs (microbes) is relevant; this can work by the destruction of DNA and RNA, but also by the general mineralization of organic substances at higher radiant exposure.

 Mercury vapor lamps are also often used as UV sources; in comparison with those, excimer lamps are environmentally more benign, since the used emitting species are less toxic, if at all problematic.
 The concrete choice of lamp, however, is often dominated by the required emission wavelength.